stepan-3/wlrm_docs/docs/en/admin-en/supported-platforms.md

 #   Supported Platforms

-      #### Info:: Installation Prerequisites
+!!! info "Installation Prerequisites"
     Make sure that you acquire the following before installing the filter node:
     *   The supported platform
     *   The permissions to execute commands with `root` rights
     *   A Wallarm account in one of the following clouds:
         *   [The Wallarm EU cloud][link-wallarm-account-eu]
         *   [The Wallarm US cloud][link-wallarm-account-us]

 The Wallarm filter node can be installed on the following platforms:
 *   NGINX and NGINX Plus